What Is Offering Shares in a Private Company?

 Once investors find someone interested in buying their stocks, they should consult with a securities lawyer to complete the paperwork.
 Even though private stocks aren't registered with the SEC, it's still required to follow the agency's regulations regarding selling stock.
 Not complying with these regulations may lead to administrative, civil, or criminal penalties.

 If you need help with offering shares in a private company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.